Area Head, History and Philosophy of Design and Media MDes area group

-Lisa Haber-Thomson is a PhD candidate in Architectural History and Theory.
+Lisa Haber-Thomson received her PhD in Architectural History and Theory from Harvard University.
 Her research explores the intersecting relationships between territory, law, and architecture.
 She is currently completing her dissertation, Territories of incarceration: architecture and judicial procedure across the English Channel, 1642-1945.
 Past research has examined the legal significance of a variety of architectural structures, and has ranged from an analysis of the use of watermills in medieval property disputes, to a study of the contemporary usages of Maginot Line casemates in eastern France.
 Lisa has been the recipient of the Julia A. Appleton Traveling Fellowship in Architecture, and the Frederick Sheldon Fund Traveling Fellowship.
 Additional support for her research has been awarded by the Soane Foundation and the Paul Mellon Centre for Studies in British Art.

 Lisa has a Masters in Architecture from the Harvard Graduate School of Design, and a Bachelor of Arts in Visual and Environmental Studies from Harvard University.
 Prior to beginning her PhD program, Lisa worked as an intern architect at Ateliers Jean Nouvel; as a video and sound editor for the Science Media Group; and as a freelance animator and sound designer.
 Continuing work in educational video production includes the design and implementation of the forthcoming online course, The Architectural Imagination, a co-production of HarvardX and the GSD.